-Can we use a photograph of you in our materials?
+Can we use a photo of you in our materials?
 (If so, please include.)

 What name should we call you?

 Where do you live?
-Why did you choose this particular country/region/state?
+Why did you choose that particular country/region/state?

 What is the state of personal privacy as you see it?